gbockus/VetTopCoder/BLOG.md

         }
 ```

-Then after the scripts have loaded the function is called again in the afterRender function of your component renderer and any follow on setup, like binding to DOM elements, can occur.
+After the scripts have loaded the function is called again in the afterRender function of your component renderer and any follow on setup, like binding to DOM elements, can occur.
 See one of the Helpers in the VetTopCoder repository for a working example.
-Now you have loaded your third party dependancies are ready to start developing like you normally would a web application.

-## Useful Lightning Aura element attributes
+## Useful Lightning/Aura Element Attributes

-While you are able to use standard web application tools to build the lightning component there are several useful aura lightning element attributes that can enable your application to wire together the lightning component.
+While you are able to use standard web application tools to build the lightning component there are several useful aura/lightning element attributes that can enable your application to wire together the lightning component.
 Note there are many more then I've listed here, but these are the ones I've found most useful.

 ### aura:id
 The id tag enables you to assign a unique id to elements in your lightning component.
 This is useful because you are able to do DOM lookups using the component.get('myId') function that will ensure a unique id for your component.
 Keep in mind you could have multiple instances of you lightning component in a single application and using this tag will ensure there are no duplication id attributes on your DOM elements.

 ### aura:attribute
 The attribute tag is how you can define salesforce data to be stored for the component.
-It has been very useful for me to use the lightning infrastructure to call an apex controller that will populate an aura attribute.
-Then firing a lightning event enables me to continue processing the data in my application with the third party library.
+It has been very useful to use the lightning infrastructure to call an apex controller that will populate an aura attribute.
+Then firing a lightning event enables me to continue processing the data in my application with the third party library handlers.

 ### aura:handler
 This tag wires a handler function in your lightning controller to lightning events.
 This is useful because it enables you to do data lookups and have access to a current component object when  processing data returned from a salesforce apex controller.